IowaDave/flash-at-firmware-to-esp-01/README.md

 *esptool.py* gets installed as part of the ESP8266 package.
 Arduino IDE uses it to upload programs onto ESP devices.

 Farther down in this article, I will explain how to locate it.

+### AT-command Firmware Files

 A reasonably current set of files for the AT-command firmware was available in late October, 2025, in a repository that Espressif maintains on GitHub: [https://github.com/espressif/ESP8266_NONOS_SDK](https://github.com/espressif/ESP8266_NONOS_SDK).

-Please note that Espressif discourages use of the older, "NONOS" versions of its firmware.
+Please note that Espressif discourages use of this and other, older "NONOS" versions of its firmware.
 It makes sense, as newer hardware products may benefit from newer versions that cannot run on older hardware.

-Meanwhile, the older firmware still works well on older hardware such as the 1MB ESP-01 module.
-It seems that Espressif does maintain it by fixing bugs, though without adding new features.
+Meanwhile, however, the older firmware still works well on older hardware such as my 1MB ESP-01 module.

+It appears that Espressif does maintain its final, NONOS version, by fixing bugs, although without adding new features.
 Language in the repository explains the company's current intentions regarding it.

-Navigate into the 'bin' folder.
+Navigate into the 'bin' folder of the repository.
 If all goes well you may see a list of folders and files similar to the following:

 <pre>
 at